 - You agree to a phone recording, and the adjuster asks about your injuries.

 - You tell them your back injury keeps you from doing your job, requires ongoing physical therapy, and causes you immense pain.

-- The adjuster later asks what you have planned for the day under the guise of making small talk, and you reply that you just need to do laundry and get some groceries.
+- Under the guise of making small talk, the adjuster later asks what you have planned for the day.
+You reply that you just need to do laundry and get some groceries.

 - The adjuster then notes that your injuries don’t keep you from completing your everyday tasks, so your pain must not be as serious as you claim.
 Further, was it really necessary to miss work if you can drive and carry groceries?